 Shopify offers a lot of resources to help merchants learn how to market their brand and products.
 Shopify merchants receive daily blog posts to help with the learning curve of running an online store.
 They also have access to 24/7 support via phone, chat, and email.

 There are numerous apps in the Shopify App Store for various types of marketing.
 You can even install “Kit”, a virtual employee that identifies ways to boost sales and raise brand awareness.

-You'll also need to install an SSL certificate on your Wordpress site because it’s required by all reputable payment gateways to process credit cards and other payment methods.
+You'll also need to install an SSL certificate on your WordPress site because it’s required by all reputable payment gateways to process credit cards and other payment methods.
 The cost of SSL certificates begins at $150/year, although web hosting providers will typically offer discounts for the first year.
 Some web hosting providers will provide a free SSL certificate if you're subscribed to one of their higher plans.

 Shopify has its own firewalls that you will benefit from through your subscription.
 A free SSL certificate is also included on all plans.
 Considering that Shopify’s Basic Plan is only $29 / month and you don’t need to worry about any of this, it's easy to give Shopify the advantage when it comes to site security.
 For those of you really interested in the nitty-gritty, Shopify is certified Level 1 PCI DSS compliant.

 Cost is a factor that will certainly weigh heavily on your decision.
 While pricing should not be the sole deciding factor, if you're on the fence between WordPress and Shopify, it can help you make up your mind.